Sub Banner

 Biography

-On November 8, 2022, California State Assemblyman Josh Hoover was elected to represent the 7th Assembly District in Sacramento County.
+On November 5, 2024, California State Assemblyman Josh Hoover was reelected to his second term representing the 7th Assembly District in Sacramento County.
 Assembly District 7 includes the cities of Citrus Heights, Folsom, and Rancho Cordova and the unincorporated communities of Carmichael, Fair Oaks, Foothill Farms, Gold River, Mather, McClellan Park, North Highlands, Orangevale, and Rosemont.

 Josh is a passionate advocate for California families.
 His top priorities include making sure our community remains a great place to live, work, and go to school.
-He serves as the Vice Chair of the Assembly Committee on Jobs, Economic Development, and the Economy where he works to support small businesses and bring great jobs to our region.
+He serves as the Vice Chair of the Assembly Education Committee and the Assembly Communications & Conveyance Committee.
 He is also a member of the California Problem Solvers Caucus, a bipartisan group of legislators committed to finding common sense solutions to our state’s biggest challenges.
+During his first term in office he authored and passed the Phone-Free Schools Act, landmark legislation to increase academic performance and protect the mental health of students across the state.

 Josh also serves on the Assembly Select Committee on Serving Students with Disabilities.
 As the father of a child on the autism spectrum, he cares deeply about the integration and outcomes of kids with special needs.
 For his work advocating for students, he was named Folsom’s Young Professional of the Year in 2020.